jedp/lego-train-tracks/README.md

 This is the only piece whose length is not a multiple of the standard Lego 1x1 brick.

-When making curved tracks, you're going to have to sweep them along a path that follows the pattern you lay out for the sleepers.
+When making curved tracks, you're going to have to sweep the rails along a path that follows the pattern you lay out for the sleepers.

-### Complete Models

-- 8x16 straight rail segment (Lego standard: ME901-ST)
-- 8x20 straight rail segment
-- 8x8 straight rail (Lego half length: ME901-HF)
-- 8x20, 56 stud radius (Lego: ME901-56)

-I will continue add more as I construct them.